qmk/qmk_firmware/readme.md

 The `make` command is how you compile the firmware into a .hex file, which can be loaded by a dfu programmer (like dfu-progammer via `make dfu`) or the [Teensy loader](https://www.pjrc.com/teensy/loader.html) (only used with Teensys).
 You can run `make` from the root (`/`), your keyboard folder (`/keyboards/<keyboard>/`), or your keymap folder (`/keyboards/<keyboard>/keymaps/<keymap>/`) if you have a `Makefile` there (see the example [here](/doc/keymap_makefile_example.mk)).

 By default, this will generate a `<keyboard>_<keymap>.hex` file in whichever folder you run `make` from.
 These files are ignored by git, so don't worry about deleting them when committing/creating pull requests.
-Your .hex file will also be available on qmk.fm/keyboards/<keyboard>/keymaps/<keymap>/.

 Below are some definitions that will be useful: